lsst-dm/dmtn-185/index.rst

 The general approaches and notional designs seem reasonable, though there remain significant holes in the extant functionality.
 Following are the recommendations:

-- [REC-EXP-1] As planned, program details known to the scheduler (such as science programme and campaign name) should be captured by the Butler
+- [REC-EXP-1] As planned, program details known to the scheduler (such as science programme and campaign name) should be captured by the Butler.
-- [REC-EXP-2] As planned, OCS queue submissions that result in meaningfully grouped observations should be identified as such in the Butler
+- [REC-EXP-2] As planned, OCS queue submissions that result in meaningfully grouped observations should be identified as such in the Butler.
-- [REC-EXP-3] Any system (eg. LOVE, OLE/OWL) allowing the entering or modification of exposure-level ancillary data should collect provenance information on that data (who, what, why)
+- [REC-EXP-3] Any system (eg. LOVE, OLE/OWL) allowing the entering or modification of exposure-level ancillary data should collect provenance information on that data (who, what, why).